stqism/Poison/README.md

 ## Coding guidelines
 - If you break compatibility with 10.6, I will break you.

+## Translation guidelines
+- For menus: if the option will take you to another part of the UI (say, pop up a sheet), always suffix it with "...".
+- You can leave this out if ellipses aren't a [commonly-used] thing in your language.
+- An ellipse is three dots.
+Not four, not ten, three.

+## Automatic bootstrap
+Starting with 1.1.3, Poison has the ability to automatically download a list of bootstrap servers to connect to.
+Don't worry, Poison will always ask you before downloading random nodelists off the Internet.
+If you want to use the list in your application, it is available [here](http://kirara.ca/poison/Nodefile).
+Each entry is on its own line, and the entry format is
+``[IP] [port] [public key] [comment ...]``
+* The IP may be a hostname, so you should try to resolve it before using it.
+* Since the comment is at the end, it is allowed to have spaces.

 ## Licensing

 All assets used in Poison, with the exception of icons, PXListView, and scrypt, are licensed under GPLv3.